The Power of Introverts in Today’s Teams

 - Introverts acting as “pseudo extroverts” to fit in, thus getting into the unhealthy cycle of acting out of their true characters in order to avoid the bias against their identities.

 As one can imagine, failing to tap into the unique talents of over 50% of any given workforce isn’t ideal.
-So here as some of the strategies suggested by Cain to avoid the same in modern workplaces and teams:
+So here as some of the workforce planning strategies suggested by Cain to avoid the same in modern workplaces and teams:

 - Avoid over-dependence on “The New GroupThink”: Cain argues that people (not just introverts) come up with their best ideas individually and that brainstorming can be a mistake as the loudest (and perhaps the most charismatic) person in the room will be more likely to voice opinions, leading to potentially better ideas not being voiced at all.
 Cain sights research arguing that for most people (again, not just introverts), opposing a dominant voice or group consensus causes their brains’ amygdalae to light up, which in turn causes fear of rejection, leading to the inevitable hesitation to voice potentially valuable ideas.